Understanding Cutaneous Abscess: Causes and Treatments

 • Intravenous Antibiotics: For severe infections, antibiotics may be administered intravenously in a hospital setting.

-Prevention is always better than cure.
+Prevention is always better than a cure.
 Here are some tips to reduce the risk of developing a cutaneous abscess:

 • Maintain Good Hygiene: Regular washing of hands and affected areas can prevent infections.